fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq147"></a>
 **(147) What should I know about third party versions?**

-You likely came here because you are using a third party build of FairEmail.
+You likely came here because you are using a third party build of FullEmail.

 There is **only support** on the latest Play store version, the latest GitHub release and the F-Droid build, but **only if** the version number of the F-Droid build is the same as the version number of the latest GitHub release.